slaclab/paws/README.rst

-paws: the Platform for Automated Worfklows by SSRL
+paws: the Platform for Automated Workflows by SSRL
 ==================================================